Haniyya/in-60-seconds/PITCHME.md

 use std::num::ParseIntError;

 // As with `Option`, we can use combinators such as `map()`.
-// This function is otherwise identical to the one above and reads:
 // Modify n if the value is valid, otherwise pass on the error. fn multiply(first_number_str: &str, second_number_str: &str) -> Result<i32, ParseIntError> {
     first_number_str.parse::<i32>().and_then(|first_number| {